 - Sponsor is required to post notice of events a minimum of 10 days in advance to inform trail users of any potential inconvenience that may occur to them as a result of the event.
 Flyer design and location for postings shall be approved and directed by the Regional Superintendent or designee.

 - Parking shall be limited to designated areas and partially determined by event size and start and end points.
 In some situations, when sufficient parking is not available, a transport/shuttle plan may be required.
 If offsite parking is required, Applicant is responsible for coordinating efforts with outside agencies.
 Available parking on Chester County Real Estate will be a limiting factor regarding size and registration capacity of the event.

 - Consider hosting your event registration at a location other than a major trail access area.
 All tables and booths must be at least 20 feet from the edge of the trail.

-- For large scale events, Sponsor is required to include mitigation plans for negative consequences imposed on others by the event.
+- For large scale events, Applicant is required to include mitigation plans for negative consequences imposed on others by the event.
 Notices to media outlets and residents to be affected by the event must reflect the date(s), day(s), time(s), location(s) and type(s) of activity taking place, and provide detour or alternate route information if access is affected.
 A draft sample of the stated method of distribution and proposed list of recipients must be attached to the application.